albertito/kxd/doc/quick_start.rst

-Then, run ``kxc-add-key server sda2``, which will create the configuration directories, and generate the client key/cert pair, and also create an entry for an ``client/sda2`` key to be fetched from the server.
+Then, run ``kxc-add-key server sda2``, which will create the configuration directories, generate the client key/cert pair (valid for 10 years), and also create an entry for an ``client/sda2`` key to be fetched from the server.
 Everything is in ``/etc/kxc/``.

 Finally, copy the server public certificate over, using